 - spun honey butter

-I’ve had my Oster non-stick waffle iron since John and I got married eons ago and it’s still going strong—just like us!
-Waffles release easily and clean-up is a breeze!
+- Non-stick waffle iron — I’ve had this one since John and I got married eons ago, and it’s still going strong – just like us!
+It’s easy-release, and clean up is a breeze.

 - 1 1/2 cups buttermilk

 - 1 cup flour either all-purpose or self-rising